-BIOS version information (also known as ROM date and System BIOS) can be revealed by pressing fn+esc (if you are already in Windows) or by using Computer Setup.
+BIOS version information (also known as ROM date and System BIOS) can be accessed by pressing fn+esc (if you are already in Windows) or by using Computer Setup.

 1. Start Computer Setup.
-2. Use a pointing device or the arrow keys to select Main > System Information.
-3. To exit Computer Setup without saving your changes, click the Exit icon in the lower-right corner of the screen, and then follow the on-screen instructions. - or - Use the arrow keys to select Main > Ignore Changes and Exit, and then press enter.
+See [Starting Computer Setup on page 62](#).
+2. Select Main, and then select System Information.
+3. To exit Computer Setup without saving your changes, select the Exit icon in the lower-right corner of the screen, and then follow the on-screen instructions.

+Select Main, select Ignore Changes and Exit, and then press enter.